coffee2code/expandable-dashboard-recent-comments/readme.txt

 == Screenshots ==

-1. A screenshot of the 'Recent Comments' admin dashboard widget with the plugin active, showing comments that have been truncated/excerpted by WordPress (the 2nd and 4th listed) and full, short comments.
-The third comment has the mouse over it (though the cursor doesn't appear in the screenshot) so you can see the action links, including the "Show more" link.
-Note, also, the 'Expand All' and 'Collapse All' links added to the bottom of the widget.
+1. A screenshot of the 'Recent Comments' admin dashboard widget with the plugin active, showing comments that have been truncated/excerpted by WordPress (the 2nd, 3rd, and 5th listed) and the entirety of 2 short comments.
+The truncated comments each display a "(show more)" link allowing for the full comment text to be seen.
+Also note the 'Expand All' and 'Collapse All' links added to the bottom of the widget.
-2. A screenshot of the 'Recent Comments' admin dashboard page with the plugin active, now showing the second excerpted comment (the third comment in the list) fully in-place expanded and with markup and formatting applied.
+2. A screenshot of the 'Recent Comments' admin dashboard page with the plugin active, now showing the first excerpted comment (the second comment in the list) fully in-place expanded and with markup and formatting applied.

 == Hooks ==